 All undeveloped films change over time, losing contrast and color balance.
-This is a gradual chemical reaction, the rate of which is a function primarily of storage conditions.
+This is a gradual chemical reaction.
+The rate at which it takes place is a function primarily of storage conditions.

 The fact is, films stored at normal room temperature give excellent images long after they have "expired."
-The only way a film up to two years past its date will give deteriorated images is if it has been stored warmer than room temperature.
+The only way a film up to two years past its date will give deteriorated images is if it has been exposed to radiation or stored warmer than room temperature.

 Film purchased from a specialized photo supplier, who stores film in a refrigerator or freezer, will be of very high quality long past its due date.